dhermes/foreign-fortran/docs/module.rst

 .. c:function:: void udf_ptr(intptr_t *ptr_as_int)

-   A related way to smuggle data for use with ``f2py`` is to cast a pointer to the user defined type into an integer and return the integer:
+   A related way to smuggle data for use with ``f2py`` is to allocate memory for the struct and then pass a pointer to that memory as an opaque integer.
+Once this is done, the Fortran subroutine can convert the integer into a Fortran ``pointer`` and then write to the memory location owned by the foreign caller:

    **Fortran Implementation:**